NekomimiOwO/AinoCompanion/README.md

 # To fix:

-- Update readme from "the host sends a snapshot every 0.05 seconds, up to 20 updates per second" to "the host sends a snapshot every 0.02 seconds, up to 50 updates per second"
+- Incosistency in the readme on "the host sends a snapshot every 0.05 seconds, up to 20 updates per second" the mod is sending every 0.02 seconds, up to 50 updates per second.
+- evaluate reducing the network transmission rate of the mod from 50 to 20 or 30.
 - Fix rotation on multiplayer for the client (priority)
 - Fix the cart not pushing her
 - She sometimes goes inside the store tables.